GTM members benefits:

 Greg Sellers is Vice President of Residential Services for SunSystem Technology, a leading solar EPC, O&M and Asset Management company.
 Prior to joining SST, Greg spent three years as VP of Field Operations for Clean Power Finance (now Spruce Finance), overseeing a portfolio that grew tenfold during his tenure.
 Prior to CPF, Greg founded and led Burnham Energy, the solar industry’s leading residential inspection and permitting company.
 Greg’s career has focused on improving public and private sector collaboration and growth.
 He is a graduate of UC Santa Cruz, and has a graduate degree in Public Policy from the Panetta Institute at CSU Monterey Bay.
 He spent 12 years as a City Councilmember in Morgan Hill, California, where he lives with his wife and four children.

-Nicola Sicchieri is currently VP Business Development Americas at DSM Advanced Solar, a division of Royal DSM, a multinational Dutch company active in Nutrition, Health and Materials.
-Nicola joined DSM in 2013, prior to that, he worked for several solar organizations including Conergy, Pairan and Ecoware gaining more than 12 years of solar experience in different countries.
-Nicola is located in San Francisco and responsible for the DSM’s solar business within North America and Latin America.
+Nicola Sicchieri is the VP Business Development Americas at DSM Advanced Solar, a division of Royal DSM (AMS: DSM), a multinational Dutch company active in Nutrition, Health and Materials.
+Nicola joined DSM in 2013 in the Netherlands Headquarter, focusing his effort on the European solar market.
+Three years ago, Nicola moved to San Francisco to further develop DSM’s solar business within North America and Latin America.
+Prior to that, he worked for several solar organizations in Europe gaining more than 14 years of experience in the field.

 Jaspreet Singh is Sr. Product Manager at Enphase Energy.
 He is responsible for defining Enphase’s next Generation Microinverters as well as managing the AC Module integration.